sheilasaia/reproducibili-tea/README.md

 * Using Git and R (demo) and/or using Git in the terminal (demo)
 * Zenodo and GitHub [connection](https://guides.github.com/activities/citable-code/)
 * How to save/version control data?
 Check out [Zenodo](https://zenodo.org/) and [pancaderm](https://github.com/pachyderm/pachyderm) (warning: Sheila hasn't actually used this yet)
-* Preprints in practice on, for example, [EarthArXiv](https://eartharxiv.org/repository/view/2545/)
+* Preprints in practice, for example, [EarthArXiv](https://eartharxiv.org/repository/view/2545/)
 * What happens when you can't be open?
 See [this preprint and appendix for ideas](https://eartharxiv.org/repository/view/2288/)
 * Code as scholarly artifact?
 * Is 'science' the product (written results) or the process?